 We will work with disability service providers and service users to develop and test ways to improve outcomes.
 This will include formal collaborations with disability service providers through research funding such as Linkage Grants (Australian Research Council) and Partnership Grants (National Health and Medical Research Council).
-Examples of our work in this area include:

-- Increased participation in meaningful activities following active Support intervention engaging residents of group homes in everyday activities.
+- Increased participation in meaningful activities following Active Support Intervention engaging residents of group homes in everyday activities.

 - Social inclusion in mainstream community groups for older people with a disability as they transition toward retirement.
 To see a video of a conference presentation about this subject please click here.